confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Stream

-Return the latest value for a given column.
-'Latest' is defined as the value in the partition with the greatest offset.
+Return the latest value for the specified column.
+The latest value in the partition

+with the greatest offset.

 Optional parameter `ignoreNulls`, (since 0.13.0), controls if nulls are ignored or not.
 Defaulting